5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Therefore, we need to use (a live version of) Linux to create the codec dump without having to actually install Linux.
 We can use Ventoy for this.
 It prepares a USB flash drive which can run almost any ISO directly without having to create a USB installer.

 #### Preparing a USB flash drive for running Linux from an ISO
-Users who already have Linux installed can skip to "Dumping the Audio Codec"!
+Users who already have Linux installed can skip to "Dumping the Codec"!

 1. Use a USB 3.0 flash drive (at least 8 GB or more)
 2. In Windows, download [**Ventoy**](https://www.ventoy.net/en/download.html) and follow the [Instructions](https://www.ventoy.net/en/doc_start.html) to prepare the flash drive.
 It's pretty straight forward.